thehonestscoop/site/content/docs/lemma chain/refs.md

 ### **parents**  (optional)

 **parents** are other references that the prospective reference links to.
 It accepts an array of strings where the first part is the `ref type`.
-This can be an arbitrary tag.
+This can be an arbitrary tag that does not contain `"`, `@` or `/`.
 It is followed by a `:` and then the identifier of the other reference.

-Each reference can have up to 100 parent refs.
+Each reference can have up to 250 parent refs.

 ### **data**  (required)